Wee-AAF/py_go_home_alarm/README.md

 #Updated: 23/05/20
 #Author: Wee

-License: This script can be modified and distributed as long as this read-me file is included and adequate credit given.
+Usage: This script can be modified and distributed as long as this read-me file is included and adequate credit given.

 This script was written for those who get stuck into things and lose track of time